61% of Americans Say Prediction Markets Are Gambling

 Among those who have heard of prediction markets, most Americans (91%) and young men (88%) view purchasing event contracts on prediction markets as financially risky, on par with investing in cryptocurrency and placing a sports bet,” according to the poll.

-The comparisons to cryptocurrency arrive as some prediction markets are luring unwitting retail traders with event contracts tied to digital asset prices that expire in just five or 15 minutes, often leading to poor outcome because those traders don’t have the technology to compete with professionals.
+The comparisons to cryptocurrency arrive as some prediction markets are luring unwitting retail traders with event contracts tied to digital asset prices that expire in just five or 15 minutes, often leading to poor outcomes because those traders don’t have the technology to compete with professionals.

 Prediction Market Familiarity Low…For Now